djaus2/SoftataDevices/README.md

 # Softata
-Updared base Arduino Softata code from Soft=ata repository
+Updared base Arduino Softata code from Soft-ata repository

 This is the arduino code for interacting with devices from a Raspbery Pi Pico W.